Piolintech123/WRO2026-FE-PiolinTech/code/round1/r1_exp.md

 While the line is locked, additional Blue or Orange readings do not increase the course count.

-This is an early form of the event-processing architecture that became much more important in later Piolín software.
+This event lock is an important part of the current control logic because it converts many repeated sensor samples into one accepted physical course event.

 ---